daniele3b/SafeWater/README.md

 ### Run and Test

-1. Start the mosquitto broker using **sudo service mosquitto start**
+1. Start the mosquitto broker using **sudo service mosquitto start** or **sudo service mosquitto restart**
-2. Start RSBM using **./bridge_mqtt config.conf**
+2. Start RSBM using **./bridge_mqtt config.conf** in the RSBM folder
-3. You can flash and run the code into the nucleo f401re board using: **make all flash term** it'll flash the application into the device and it will open the terminal.
+3. Flash and run the code into the nucleo f401re board using: **make all flash term**: it'll flash the application into the device and it will open the terminal.
-4. Start the web dashboard and the backend using **node index.js**, the web-dashboard will be available to **localhost:8080**
+4. Start the web dashboard and the backend using **node index.js**, the web-dashboard will be available at **localhost:8080**
 5. Using the nucleo f401re terminal you can see the console print and also the message coming from the broker
 6. Using the web-dashboard you can interact with the device